haowu97/netlify/content/posts/Courses20-21/InternationalFinance/03ExchangeRate.en.md

 ## Foreign Exchange Markets

+Billions of dollars are changing hands each day.

+Major exchange transactions are made in *commercial banks, corporations, non-bank financial institutions, central banks*.

 ### Characteristics of the FX Markets

 The volume of FX transactions has risen significantly of the last decades: